jonlpersson/ed-latimore/site/_posts/2022-02-02-how-to-be-a-high-quality-woman-to-meet-a-high-value-man.md

 These elements must each be fulfilled to a sufficient level for the relationship to be successful.

 If you have to put a number on it to help guide yourself, consider 8 out of 10 a solid place to be.
-The problems start when there's a deficit in one area, and you think the other areas can compensate for it.&nbsp;
+The problems start when there's a deficit in one area, and you think the other areas can compensate for it.

 In the case of my first marriage, all three areas were lacking significantly.